 2. Governance in action:

-Showcase how governance practices influence your company's day-to-day operations.
-Create content that highlights real-life scenarios where governance decisions have led to ethical outcomes or effective risk management.
+Showcase how governance practices influence your company’s day-to-day operations.
+Create content highlighting real-world scenarios in which governance decisions have led to ethical outcomes or effective risk management.
 Share stories of how governance has positively impacted your company and its stakeholders.

 3. Transparency reports: